-If you’re planning on being outside for an extended period of time, you might benefit from a moisturizing lotion with SPF.
+If you’re planning on being outside for an extended period of time, you might benefit from a moisturizing lotion or cream with SPF.
 Face moisturizer products with SPF will add sun protection, preventing your face from getting burnt or dried out.
 There are also eye creams that claim to provide anti-aging effects

 It may surprise you to learn that many face moisturizers have alcohol in them.
 After all, alcohol is known to evaporate quickly — and take your skin’s natural oils and nutrients with it.

 Unfortunately, alcohol is often added to face moisturizers because it feels light and refreshing.
 But it’s not doing your skin any favors in the long run.